swells23/swells23.github.io/README.md

 ## Dependencies

 This repo utilizes [Gatsby](https://github.com/gatsbyjs/gatsby), which is a static site generator for React.
-It includes `@mui/material` and its peer dependencies, including `emotion`, the default style engine in MUI v5.
+It includes [Material UI](https://mui.com/material-ui/getting-started/overview) and its peer dependencies, including [Emotion](https://emotion.sh), the default style engine in MUI v5.